ovh/docs/pages/public_cloud/integrations/prefect_guide_01_getting_started/guide.en-gb.md

 This [Prefect installation tutorial](https://docs.prefect.io/getting-started/installation/) may help you to deploy Prefect on an virtual machine.
 Prefect provides an interface (UI) to see the flows you run and the state of each flow.

-Alternatively, you can use the Prefect Cloud version.
+**Alternatively, you can use the Prefect Cloud version**.
 With this version, you will benefit from the same approach but with more features and support, and everything is managed by Prefect.

-For the next tutorials, we will choose this option.
+For the next tutorials, we will **choose this option**.

 **To configure your Prefect Cloud account**, go on [their official website and create an account](https://www.prefect.io/).
 The Prefect Personal free plan is sufficient for the next steps.